Can pets eat Rutabaga?

 Description

 Rutabaga is a dense root vegetable, also called swede, with tan-purple skin and pale yellow flesh.
-It is usually peeled and cooked before eating in mash, roasts, soups, and stews.
-Flavor is mildly sweet and earthy.
+Usually peeled and cooked in mash, roasts, soups, and stews.

-Rutabaga dishes are often prepared with butter, cream, salt, or broth.
-Those additions can make servings richer than plain cooked root pieces.
-Pickled and seasoned versions can also add sodium and acidity.
+Often prepared with butter, cream, salt, or broth.
+Pickled and seasoned versions add sodium and acidity.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.